 In the civilized world, many dogs do not move the whole day.
 They just wait at home for their people to come home from work.
 Then they are taken to a park by their humans, who are equipped with a ball thrower or a frisbee and they chase their toys over and over until they are exhausted.
 They love the endorphin rush and look happy.

 At first, one would think that this is great!
 In fact, I did the same thing with my dog Skai when he was young, but then I started to see him slip and slide, injuring his back repeatedly.
 I also saw a greater number of injuries in other dogs from chasing balls and frisbees.
 Older dogs that were ball and frisbee chasers had severe back pain, muscle tightness and hind end weakness from slipping.

-This tightness and injuries over time led to nerve impeachment and overall weakness.
+This tightness and injuries over time led to nerve impingement and overall weakness.
 Most dogs end up on pain medication of some sort, which can lead to liver and kidney damage and the inability of the body to heal properly.